 The great diversity of climate in British Columbia has a considerable effect on the performance of buildings; consequently, building design must reflect this diversity.
 This Appendix briefly describes how climatic design values are computed and provides recommended design data for a number of cities, towns, and lesser populated locations.
-Through the use of such data, appropriate allowances can be made for climate variations in different localities of British Columbia and the British Columbia Building Code can be applied regionally.
+Through the use of such data, appropriate allowances can be made for climate variations in different localities of British Columbia and the By-law can be applied regionally.